azzmosphere/rearobotproblem/README.md

 Actions can be added dynamically by adding them to the configuration file, however they must comply with there corresponding interface.

+__CAVEATS__

+As per requirements, there are no other obstacles on the table when the program starts, however two PLACE commands within the same session will result in two robots being created which is considered a obstacle.

+As per specifications there is currently no way to
+* quit the application,
+* remove a robot from the table
+* display the table top.

 config.mapppers
 ===============